 - Its favorite prey is the blind snake.

 - It never needs to drink water.
 All its moisture comes from the food it eats.

-- It has powerful hind legs and jumps just like a kangaroo.
+- With powerful hind legs, it jumps just like a kangaroo.

 - It is most active at night.